16-19 Bursary Fund

 The School requires the original documentation showing the household income for the year (or previous year if the current years is unavailable and the income is unlikely to change).
 This is likely to include the 3 most recent Universal Credit monthly award statements, which can then be multiplied by 4 for an estimate of income for the whole year (the take-home pay figure in addition to the amount of UC after all deductions will give a total monthly income).

 Alternatively full copies of Working Tax Credit, Child Tax Credit, Income Support, Employment Support Allowance and payslips can help support the application as evidence of household income.

 In addition to this we will require a signed note from the applicant’s parent/carer confirming the household income status.

 Payments from the 16-19 Bursary Fund are expected to contribute to the following:

 Students eligible for help from the Discretionary Bursary Fund should not expect that payments will cover all course-related expenses: there is a limited amount available to the School each year and this will be distributed amongst students in need.
 The ESFA do not expect the Bursary Fund to be used to fund extra-curriculum activities unless they are essential to the course.
 Please note payments will depend on the students’ attendance, behaviour and progression on their courses.

-Students applying for the Discretionary Bursary will be given the application forms on registration day or alternatively you can access the forms online here.
-These forms should be completed in full, printed out with copies of supporting paperwork attached and returned to Mrs Marmion in the sixth form office by 17th September.
+Students applying for the Discretionary Bursary will be given the application forms on registration day or alternatively you can access the forms online.
+These forms should be completed in full with copies of supporting paperwork attached and returned to Mrs Marmion in the sixth form office by 17th September.